az-digital/arizona-bootstrap/site/docs/2.0/getting-started/browsers-devices.md

 For Firefox, in addition to the latest normal stable release, we also support the latest [Extended Support Release (ESR)](https://www.mozilla.org/en-US/firefox/organizations/#faq) version of Firefox.

-Unofficially, {{ site.title }} should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.
+Unofficially, {{ .Site.Title }} should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.

-For a list of some of the browser bugs that {{ site.title }} has to grapple with, see our [Wall of browser bugs]({{ site.baseurl }}/docs/{{ site.docs_version }}/browser-bugs/).
+For a list of some of the browser bugs that {{ .Site.Title }} has to grapple with, see our [Wall of browser bugs]({{< docsref "/browser-bugs/" >}}).

 ## Internet Explorer